openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 `player` Any KPlayer, M Class [M300, M500, M700] or Cinema One 1st Gen player
 `cinemaone` Cinema One (2nd Gen)
 `alto`
-`strato` Includes Strato, Strato S, or Strato C
+`strato` Includes Strato, Strato S, Strato C or Strato V

 The binding supports either a TCP/IP connection or direct serial port connection (19200-8-N-1) to the Kaleidescape component.

 ## Discovery

+Auto-discovery is supported for Alto and Strato components if the device can be located on the local network using UPnP.
-Manually initiated Auto-discovery will locate all supported Kaleidescape components if they are on the same IP subnet of the openHAB server.
+Manually initiated discovery will locate all legacy Premiere line components if they are on the same IP subnet of the openHAB server.
 In the Inbox, select Search For Things and then choose the Kaleidescape Binding to initiate a discovery scan.

 ## Thing Configuration